serverspec/serverspec.github.io/advanced_tips.md

 be run on multiple servers.

 First, create a directory to hold the shared examples...typically 'support' or 'shared' In that directory, create a subdirectory to hold like behaviors.
-For example, if you are using Puppet, Chef, etc and you want to write shared behavior for your 'database' module/recipe/whatever.
+For example, if you are using Puppet, Ansible, Itamae, etc and you want to write shared behavior for your 'database' module/recipe/whatever.

 ```bash